 |Welcome to the "Food Chain Farm" website.
 We're right there under the rainbow with the solar panels on the roof.
 (Photo courtesy of Jerry Kalman)

 We're "hobby" farmers in the Southern California mountains.
-We moved here from Boston in 2003 and bought 3.5 acres with fruit trees from a retired engineer at HP.
-Since then we've gone totally organic, expanded the gardening with two dozen raised beds, added - and removed - fruit trees to suit our tastes and experimented with low impact irrigation and watering systems.
+We moved here from Boston in 2003 and bought 3.18 acres with fruit trees, a nature trail and a nice house from a retired engineer at HP.
+Since then we've converted the garage to an office, upgraded most systems, added solar electric and water heating and added lots of high tech stuff.
+On the property, we've gone totally organic, expanded the gardening with two dozen raised beds, added - and removed - fruit trees to suit our tastes and experimented with low impact irrigation and watering systems.
 We have been very successful growing some things, no so much in others, but we generally grow more than we need and donate the rest to the local food bank.
 We've tried to create an inviting environment for our favorite creatures like butterflies and hummingbirds.
-We've also had to deal with wildfires, torrential rain and landslides, earthquakes, pests, you name it - even hail storms!

 Below are some of our pages - right now we are adding photos to the pages.